Plants

 Intro: Sage is a wonderful-smelling herb often used in medicines and in food dishes.
 Sage is a great addition to an urban kitchen garden for gardeners who like its smell (for a better smell, rub a leaf between your fingers) and who like to cook with sage.
 Sage’s flowers, which bloom in late spring or summer, are most commonly blue to purple, but some sage varieties can have pink or white flowers.

-How to Grow and Care for Tomatoes in Containers
+How to Grow and Care for Morning Glory Flowers in Containers